Tib3rius/tib3rius.github.io/sqli.md

 </tbody>
 </table>

+Note that the last two repairs may cause other unexpected behavior as they end the statement prematurely using a comment.

-For example, suppose that some search functionality exists where the search term `shirt` returns 23 results.
+As an example of this technique, suppose that some search functionality exists where the search term `shirt` returns 23 results.
 Thus the valid value is `shirt` and the associated valid response is the page containing 23 results.

 Appending a single quote to the search term `shirt'` breaks the SQL statement and now 0 results are returned.
 Note that this may also be because the search term `shirt'` is now invalid, but the "repair" process should determine this.